Get a property report and suburb profile for any property in Gymea Bay

 Gymea Bay property market performance

-Gymea Bay's property market has shown positive growth over the past 12 months, with house values increasing by 4.5%.
-The current median house price stands at $1.90 million.
-However, the suburb does not have a unit market, as indicated by a median unit price of $0 and no units sold in the past year.
+Gymea Bay’s property market has shown a positive trend over the past year, with house values increasing by 7.4%.
+The median house price currently stands at $2.23 million, reflecting solid market demand, especially given 29 house sales in the last year.

 HousesUnits